Social Host Law: for Faculty & Staff

 What does this mean for you?
 If you host an event and make it clear to your guests that underage drinking is not permitted, and you take reasonable steps to ensure it doesn’t happen (check IDs, monitor consumption of alcohol by guests), then if you need to call Campus Safety or the police to help, then you cannot be charged.
 If you only call after the police have received complaints from your neighbors though, you may be out of luck.

-Whatever changes may come to Loyola’s policies, one thing is clear: this law is in effect now throughout Illinois and savvy staff and faculty members should take steps to inform themselves and ensure compliance.
+Savvy staff and faculty members should take steps to inform themselves about these alcohol related policies and ensure compliance.
 After all, underage drinking is illegal in Illinois, and there is nothing new about that.

-Tim Love is Director of the OSCCR at Loyola University Chicago.
+Tim Love is the Associate Dean of Students in the Office of the Dean of Students at Loyola University Chicago.
 Nothing in this article should be considered legal advice.